 New Castle is a somewhat small city located in the state of Delaware.
-With a population of 5,382 people and 15 constituent neighborhoods, New Castle is the 14th largest community in Delaware.
-New Castle has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 5,392 people and 15 constituent neighborhoods, New Castle is the 14th largest community in Delaware.
+New Castle has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-New Castle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Castle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, New Castle is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in New Castle who work in office and administrative support (20.05%), management occupations (10.95%), and sales jobs (9.56%).
+There are especially a lot of people living in New Castle who work in office and administrative support (17.58%), management occupations (10.68%), and business and financial occupations (9.49%).

-The per capita income in New Castle in 2010 was $30,421, which is upper middle income relative to Delaware and the nation.
-This equates to an annual income of $121,684 for a family of four.
+The per capita income in New Castle in 2018 was $43,969, which is wealthy relative to Delaware and the nation.
+This equates to an annual income of $175,876 for a family of four.
 However, New Castle contains both very wealthy and poor people as well.

 New Castle is an extremely ethnically-diverse city.
 The people who call New Castle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Castle residents report their race to be White, followed by Black or African-American.
-New Castle also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.65% of the city’s residents.
-Important ancestries of people in New Castle include Italian, German, English, and Polish.
+Important ancestries of people in New Castle include Irish, English, Italian, German, and Polish.

 The most common language spoken in New Castle is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and French.